jagill/nerd-smalltalk/src/html/ancientGreece.md

 The Mycenaeans comprise the first major Greek civilization, and the ones described in the Trojan War.
 Warlike and able traders, they overthrew their Minoan masters, controlled their major cities, and adopted much of their cultural sophistication, including writing[2].
+The Mycenaeans period provides the semi-historical basis for many of the myths of ancient Greece, including the Trojan Horse, Odysseus, Achilles, Hercules, Jason and the Argonauts, Perseus, and Theseus.

 The Mycenaeans did things on a grand scale.
 They traded from the Black Sea to Iberia, with secondary trade to the British Isles and the Baltic.
 They had advanced